How we built this comparison

 💻 Digital Nomads & Long Stays

-Medellin is one of the top digital nomad destinations in Latin America, and for good reason.
-It boasts numerous coworking spaces like 'Selina Medellin' and 'Noah Workspace,' reliable high-speed internet (fiber optic is common), and a massive, active community of international remote workers.
+Medellín is one of the top digital nomad destinations in Latin America, and for good reason.
+It has numerous coworking spaces like 'Selina Medellín' and 'Noah Workspace,' reliable high-speed internet (fiber optic is common), and a massive, active community of international remote workers.
 Areas like El Poblado and Laureles are packed with cafes, gyms, and English-speaking services, making settling in easy.
 The comfortable climate and diverse social scene also contribute.
 Cali, while increasingly attracting remote workers, is still catching up.
 It has fewer dedicated coworking spaces, and while internet is generally good, finding fiber optic outside specific areas might be harder.
 The cost of living is lower, which is a draw, but the support system and community are not as established.
 "I tried working from Cali for a month, but the lack of dedicated coworking spaces and a strong nomad community made it tough.
-Medellin is just built for remote work; everything you need is there, and everyone else is doing it too."
-For anyone looking to work and live comfortably for an extended period, Medellin is the clear frontrunner due to its superior infrastructure and thriving expat/nomad community.
+Medellín is just built for remote work; everything you need is there, and everyone else is doing it too."
+For anyone looking to work and live comfortably for an extended period, Medellín is the clear frontrunner due to its superior infrastructure and thriving expat/nomad community.

-- Winner: Medellin
+- Winner: Medellín

-- Why: Medellin offers superior infrastructure, a robust digital nomad community, and more amenities geared towards long-term remote workers.
+- Why: Medellín offers superior infrastructure, a robust digital nomad community, and more amenities geared towards long-term remote workers.

 - Who this matters for: Digital nomads, remote workers, and anyone planning a long-term stay.